-We took the ferry over from Helsinki, it was a 2 hour ferry ride on this massive cruise liner style ship.
-Coming from Washington, ferry to me means a small ship that can hold cars and a few hundred people with some basic food and drink facilities.
+We flew into Helsinki and took the 2 hour ferry ride into Estonia.
+It was this massive cruise liner style ship.
+Coming from Washington state, a ferry to me means a small ship that can hold cars and a few hundred people with some basic food and drink facilities.
 This one was like we were taking a cruise around the Baltics complete with sleeping cabins.
-We had fun exploring the many levels for our two hour ride including the karaoke and duty free sections.
+We had fun exploring the many levels on our two hour ride including the karaoke and duty free sections.

 From here we started the actual part of our road trip.
 This was my first time driving in Europe but since Estonia drives on the right hand side of the road and the car we got was very similar to my Corolla back home, most of my fears of driving in a foreign country were instantly gone.
 The roads are very well maintained, long stretches of highways with moderate traffic.
 Nothing like UK style roads with roundabouts everywhere and clogged ‘motorways.’

 Our first stop was the coastal town of Parnu about 2 hours / 80 miles away.
 Since Parnu is a beach town and we went in spring, it was not a particularly crowded place which made it nice to roam around.
 We promptly headed to the beach, and although it was cold, the sand in our toes made it worthwhile.
 We stumbled upon a set of rocks towards the end – they seemed endless going off into the distance.
 Parnu in general reminded me of what I assume America would be like in the 60’s with old style buildings, the white picket fences and huge SUVs.
 We even had amazing pizza there.
 Not a normal place you’d think to be reminded of the US!